MateerialRepo/art-shop/README.md

     - Created a component for each product card showing the image, name, and price
     - Created a component to list the products
     - Added pagination to the list of products
+    - Created a development branch and merged it to the master branch afterwards

 ## Things I would do with more time